placrosse/agildata-zero/doc/README.md

 ## How do I use AgilData Zero?

 ### How to launch?
+*NOTE*:  This distribution is only meant for running under Linux XYZ

 * extract the distribution tar file

     ` tar -xvf agildata-zero.tar.gz`